SAC Honors Academy Program

 The Honors Academy Program is committed to supporting student success through engagement, completion, and graduation/transfer.

-The Honors Academy Program is open to high school graduates or college freshmen with less than 15 hours of college credit.
-High school graduates must have a minimum of 3.25 GPA (85/B) and college placement scores of 351 in college level Reading, and 340 in college level Writing with a minimum of 4 on the essay.
-College freshman must have a minimum 3.25 GPA.
+The Honors Academy Program is open to high school graduates, Travis Early College High School sophomores, or college freshmen with less than 21 hours of college credits in the Core.
+Students must be pursuing an associate's degree requiring at least 12 hours in the Texas Core Curriculum.
+High school graduates must have a minimum of 3.25 GPA (85/B) and TSIA 2.0 college placement scores at college-level in Writing and Reading with a minimum of 5 on the essay.
+College freshmen must have a minimum 3.25 GPA.
+Individual exceptions to these requirements are made on a case-by-case basis.
+Interested students should apply to have their applications reviewed.

 The Honors Academy Program supports and values equitable education by promoting non-discriminatory practices, considering the full range of human diversity with respect for all forms of human difference.

-Click on the application link below to apply.
+We accept applications year-round.
+Click on the application link below to apply

-The Honors Academy Program provides the following opportunities:
+The Honors Academy Program provides the following student opportunities:

 The Honors Academy learning environment facilitates, motivates and nurtures a drive for academic challenge through a sense of belonging.

-Honors students receive personalized mentorship, experiential learning, undergraduate research, and capstone assignments similar to a university experience for a fraction of the cost.
+Honors students receive personalized mentorship, experiential learning, undergraduate research, and Capstone assignments similar to a four-year college/university experience for a fraction of the cost of attending such an institution.

-- Honors Academy courses are not harder, do not involve more work, and are not designed to torpedo a student's GPA.
+Honors Academy courses are not harder, do not include more exams, and are not designed to negatively impact a student's GPA.
 Our courses provide students enhanced learning of course content.

 - Honors Academy students who complete our Program at the Silver and Gold levels are recognized as a "SAC Honors Academy Graduate" at SAC Commencement and on their official transcripts.